 Client connection, channels, queues, consumers, and other parts of the system naturally generate events.
 For example, when a connection is accepted, authenticated and access to the target virtual host is authorised, it will emit an event of type

 connection_created.
 When a connection is closed or fails for any reason, a

-connection_closed event is deleted.
+connection_closed event is emitted.

 Monitoring and auditing services can be interested in observing those events.
 RabbitMQ has a minimalistic mechanism for event notifications that can be exposed to RabbitMQ clients with a plugin.

 rabbitmq-event-exchange is a plugin that consumes internal events and re-publishes them to a topic exchange, thus exposing the events to clients (applications).